-On the afternoon of August 20th, the DVSA announced that it would be relaunching the driving test booking system the following morning.
+The first rumblings of a change came with the closure of the emergency test booking system on August 14th.
+Then, on the afternoon of August 20th, the DVSA announced that it would be relaunching the driving test booking system the following morning.
 This was to be the first time since mid-March that the general public would be able to book practical tests, so anticipation naturally built quickly.

 Unfortunately, it turned out that the portal was ill-prepared for the swell of hopeful candidates.
 The DVSA described the number of people logging onto the website as ‘unprecedented’, and it wasn’t long before the system crashed entirely.
 After just a few short hours, the system closed to the public once again, to reopen on Wednesday, August 26th.

 Those who tried their luck on the 26th were met with yet more chaotic scenes.
 This time, the DVSA had had the foresight to implement a queuing system.
 The problem was that the number of tests to go around—just over 35,000—was far below the number of candidates trying to book.
 In fact, there were over a quarter of a million learners on the site at certain times on Wednesday.

 With relatively few tests to go around, those learners who were lucky enough to get to the end of the queue snaffled up the entire database by 17:30.
 The system then closed yet again, and is set to open on Tuesday, September 1st.

 It’s clear that this hasn’t been the joyous return to driving that many had hoped for.
 Do you think that the DVSA bungled things, or were these scenes an inevitability?
 Let us know your thoughts in the comments.